-The Compensation Committee believes EPS growth is an effective measure of operational performance because it is closely linked to shareholder value, is broadly communicated to the public, is easily understood by Lilly employees, and allows for objective comparisons to performance of Lilly's peer group.
-Consistent with its compensation objectives, Lilly company performance exceeding the expected peer group median results in above-target payouts, while Lilly company performance lagging the expected peer group median results in below-target payouts.
-Possible payouts range from 0 percent to 150 percent of the target, depending on Lilly EPS growth over the performance period.
+The Compensation Committee believes EPS growth is an effective measure of operational performance because it is closely linked to shareholder value, is broadly communicated to the public, is understood by Lilly employees, and allows for objective comparisons to performance of Lilly's peer group.
+Consistent with the objectives established by the Compensation Committee, Lilly company performance exceeding the expected peer group median results in above-target payouts, while Lilly company performance lagging the expected peer group median results in below-target payouts.
+Possible payouts range from 0 percent to 150 percent of the target number of shares, depending on Lilly EPS growth over the performance period.

-The measure of EPS used in the performance award program differs from the measure used in the Lilly bonus plan in two ways.
-First, the EPS goal in the Lilly bonus plan is set with reference to internal goals that align to our annual operating plan for the year, while the EPS goal in the performance award program is set based on the expected growth rates of our peer group.
-Second, the Lilly bonus plan measures EPS over a one-year period, while the performance award program measures EPS over a two-year period.
-In a given year, the Lilly bonus plan may pay above target while the performance award pays below target (or vice versa).
+The measure of EPS used in the performance award program differs from the measure used in the Bonus Plan in two ways.
+First, the EPS goal in the Bonus Plan is set with reference to internal goals that align to our annual operating plan for the year, while the EPS goal in the performance award program is set based on the expected growth rates of our peer group.
+Second, the Bonus Plan measures EPS over a one-year period, while the performance award program measures EPS over a two-year period.
+In a given year, the Bonus Plan may pay above target while the performance award pays below target (or vice versa).